-Camera modules contain actuators to significantly enhance image quality by moving optical components with a high level of precision.
-CML has designed, developed and licensed actuators to provide Autofocus (AF), Optical Image Stabilisation (OIS) and combined AF and OIS to a range of top tier manufacturers.
-Millions of CML’s camera actuators are being shipped under license in devices globally.
+Camera modules contain actuators to enhance image quality by moving optical components with a high level of precision.
+CML has designed, developed and licensed actuators to provide Autofocus (AF) and Optical Image Stabilisation (OIS) to a range of top tier manufacturers.
+Tens of millions of end devices have shipped with CML technology inside.

 AF ensures the subject of the image is sharp.
 Almost all modern smartphones have at least one AF actuator.
 OIS is used to counteract shake a camera experiences whilst capturing images and is used mainly in premium handsets.
 See the effect of OIS to remove shake-induced blur in the graphic below.

 As camera resolution continues to improve, image sensors increase in size making the lenses larger and heavier.
 Conventional actuators struggle to move them, but CML's SMA actuators provide ten times the force and are well-suited to address this trend.
 These actuators do not cause magnetic interference, allowing the close arrangement of additional camera modules as well as antenna and audio components.
 This enables high packing density, minimising bezels and maximising battery capacity.